mihir-kanzariya/yto_blog_posts/03_nextjs_github_blogging_system.md

 The system architecture has three main components working together:

 First, there's the GitHub repository that serves as our content store.
 This is just a collection of Markdown files, each representing a blog post.
 The files include YAML frontmatter at the top with metadata like titles, dates, and tags.
+You can also include images in the repo, or use a CDN or other host.

 Second, we have the content fetching system.
 Using GitHub's REST API, we first get a list of all Markdown files in the repository.
 For each file, we then fetch its raw content.
 The system authenticates with GitHub using an access token and handles the API responses appropriately.